HeapsIO/heaps-doc/H2D-Introduction.md

     }
 ```

-With overriding `hxd.App`'s `update` method Heaps allows us to define what should happen each frame.
+With overriding `hxd.App`'s `update` method Heaps allows us to define what should happen each frame. (`dt` stands for the number of milliseconds that have passed since the last time the `update` method has been called.)
 The underlying `h2d.Object` (from which `h2d.Bitmap` inherits) provides the bitmap with features to change its position and rotation.

 ![h2d_introduction_helloworld2](https://user-images.githubusercontent.com/88530062/174428357-45f857ed-30bf-450d-99b6-72051f5b0b83.png)

 The [next section](Objects) will discuss `h2d.Object` a bit closer.

-`h2d.Tile` which the bitmap required will be discussed later in another section.
+And as said `h2d.Tile` which the bitmap required will be discussed in a later section: [[Graphical surfaces]].